 There are also some campsites.
 The one near the centre is now closed, and the rest are a bit far away, but still within cycling distance or by bus.
 If you search the net for ’Calais campsites’ you’ll see some come up.

 COUCHSURFING / LOCALS: some people who’ve stayed in Calais for longer and wanted somewhere stable to stay have couchsurfed.
 This can also be a nice way to get to know and involve people who live in Calais.
-But obviously you might not be able to come and go at whatever time you like in the night.
+But obviously you might not be able to come and go at whatever time you like.